behnambm/redis/README.md

 ### Run:
 `make run`

-To test use can use:
+To test you can use:

 `redis-cli PING`